JohnAEX/Stroke-based-KempeLinkage/README.md

 ![Unable to load gif](https://media0.giphy.com/media/DkgjjF0q90zIMrQlHC/giphy.gif) <br/> <br/>

 If you are happy with the approximation you can export the result via a press of the **Export** button.
+You will be prompted a dialogue on the **CLI** to configure the initial values of alpha and beta.
+We can comptutaionally infer a valid configuration, but with the libraries used, this takes forever except for linear function.
+If you are only interested in the linkage system and do not want it to be correctly restricted by a peaucellier linkage, you can enter arbitrary values within the first quadrant.
+If you entered both values (or left them empty) the export starts.
-This will display an image of the calculated linkage system and print out the _mechanism expression_ that can then be imported into [pyslvs](https://github.com/KmolYuan/Pyslvs-UI) for simulation.
+It will display an image of the calculated linkage system and print out the _mechanism expression_ that can then be imported into [pyslvs](https://github.com/KmolYuan/Pyslvs-UI) for simulation.

 ![Unable to load gif](https://media1.giphy.com/media/43QvhD7KjjUSh5Lu4O/giphy.gif) <br/> <br/>